 Chapter 4: Investigating Groundwater Citizenship

 Appendix to Chapter 5

 Chapter 6: Saving for a Dry Day

 Chapter 8: Aquifer Ethics and Resiliency in Lands of Underground Rain

 About the Author

-This manuscript provides a unique perspective regarding a precious natural water resource that is often overlooked and misunderstood by the general public.
-The author does a great job of describing the groundwater depletion issues in Kansas but the ideas put forth in his writing can also apply globally.
+This book provides a unique perspective regarding a precious natural water resource that is often overlooked and misunderstood by the general public.
+Brock Ternes does a great job describing the groundwater depletion issues in Kansas, and the ideas put forth in his writing can also apply globally.
 Groundwater Citizenship identifies groundwater management issues and policy recommendations that have laid dormant for too long.
 If we want to create a sustainable future and manage our environmental resources, I think this book presents thoughts and suggestions that will be an essential part of that discussion.